-Print the office cleaning and maintenance checklist to hang in your office or send to your office manager!
+Print the office cleaning and maintenance checklist PDF to hang in your office or send to your office manager!

 Taking a systematic approach to office cleaning and maintenance can not only keep your office looking presentable and functional, but save you time and money.
 At Managed by Q we work with thousands of office to ensure they are clean and well-run and to help our clients find solutions to managing their workplaces; here we want to share what we’ve learned on how to best organize your cleaning and maintenance tasks.

 Day-to-day cleaning ensures that your office stays neat, tidy and functional, whereas weekly and monthly cleaning focus on larger jobs and surfaces that will keep your office space welcoming and healthy.

 Daily tasks include removing trash, cleaning dishes, cleaning and restocking restrooms, and disinfecting hard surfaces.
 This is especially important because as reported by The Today Show, microbiologists say it takes just two to four hours for a virus to spread from a coffee pot or microwave handle to someone's desk.